Leading two-loop corrections to the Higgs di-photon decay in the Inert Doublet Model: Discussion and conclusion

 We have investigated the numerical impact of our new results for two benchmark scenarios inspired by DM phenomenology --- the Higgs resonance scenario with $H$ as a light DM candidate and the heavy Higgs scenario where all inert scalars, including the DM candidate $H$, are heavy.
 We furthermore imposed for these scenarios state-of-the-art theoretical constraints (in particular perturbative unitarity and vacuum stability) as well as experimental limits from collider and DM searches.

 We have shown that the two-loop corrections to $\Gamma(h\to\gamma\gamma)$ can become significant in the presence of large mass splittings (in our case between $m_H\sim\mu_2$ and $m_{H^\pm}=m_A$).
-While one would not expect to see deviations in \brr~arising from the inert scalars with the present LHC limits, deviations could appear with data from the HL-LHC.
-In this regard, the Higgs resonance scenario is especially promising and, in this type of scenario, the heavy mass range for $A$ and $H^\pm$ could be ruled out in the near future (even if one only considers the conservative expected limit from ATLAS).
-It is particularly important to emphasize here that this result requires the inclusion of two-loop BSM corrections to the di-photon decay width, and a leading-order calculation does not suffice to interpret HL-LHC limits on \brr~in terms of the IDM parameter space reliably.
+While one would not expect to see deviations in \brr~arising from the inert scalars with the present LHC limits, deviations could appear with data from the HL-LHC or from a future $e^+e^-$ Higgs factory.
+In this regard, the Higgs resonance scenario is most promising and, in this type of scenario, the most of the mass range for $A$ and $H^\pm$ could be ruled out in the near future, considering the expected CMS sensitivity at HL-LHC.
+It is particularly important to emphasize here that this result requires the inclusion of two-loop BSM corrections to the di-photon decay width.
 On the other hand, the heavy Higgs scenario would remain out of reach of measurements of the $h\to\gamma\gamma$ decay at the HL-LHC.
 Prospects are of course better at possible lepton colliders, with (sub)percent level constraints achievable at an electron-positron machine like the ILC --- see for instance Ref.~\cite{Fujii:2017vwa}.
+Our results illustrate, in both scenarios we considered, that the inclusion of higher-order corrections to $\Gamma(h\to\gamma\gamma)$ is crucial for reliable interpretations of experimental data and expected limits from future colliders.
 Investigations of the IDM via its effects on Higgs properties should also be considered in complementarity with direct searches for inert scalars at current and future colliders (see $e.g.$ Ref.~\cite{Kalinowski:2020rmb}).
 Direct collider searches will probe the lower ranges of masses, but it is interesting to note that they will not rule out large deviations in Higgs couplings (as these occur for larger masses of the BSM scalars).
 Meanwhile, probes via invisible decays of the 125-GeV Higgs boson or via DM direct detection, typically do not significantly constrain scenarios leading to large deviations in \brr~(or in $\kappa_\lambda$), as illustrated by the specific cases considered in this work.
+On the other hand, while scenarios like the Higgs resonance one could entirely avoid constraints from DM direct detection if the DM detection cross-section is below the neutrino floor, it could potentially be excluded entirely in the future if no BSM deviation is detected in \brr.
 Our work strengthens the motivation to compute Higgs properties such as its decay width to two photons beyond leading order, in order to reduce theoretical uncertainties and allow reliable comparisons between theoretical predictions and experimental results.